pandeiro/dog/README.md

     ./bin/make-dist

-This results in the following minified files:
+This results in the following files:

-- dist/index.html (and minified versions of any other HTML files found in app/)
+- dist/*.html     : minified versions of any HTML files found in app/
-- dist/app.js
+- dist/app.js     : minified compiled javascript
-- dist/styles.css
+- dist/styles.css : minified compiled css

 ...and a tarball artifact, in case that helps: